|

 moved further west establishing homesteads along the Cheat River near

 what today is the town of St. George.
-When war broke out between the colonies and

-rifles and tomahawks.
 Colonel Morgan's riflemen were legendary

 sharpshooters.
 Some have noted that to become a member, a man